| Duration: | 9 Day(s) - 8 Night(s) |

-On arrival in Senegal, you will be met, assist and transfer to your hotel.
+On arrival in Senegal, you will be met, assisted, and transferred to your hotel.

 Welcome Diner with Senegalese drumming.